lebpac/lebpac.github.io/programs.md

 - 3:05 to 4:35 pm in the music room
 - 6 sessions for $220 + $25 annual registration fee (if not a previous student)

-{% include link.html link="https://app.amilia.com/store/en/wize-academy-of-vancouver-south-richmond/shop/programs/96476" text="📋 Sign up for Modding in Minecraft" %}
+{% include link.html link="https://app.amilia.com/store/en/wize-academy-of-vancouver-south-richmond/shop/programs/96476" text="📋 Sign up for Wize Computing" %}

 ### Tuesdays